Iran president gives his most upbeat view yet of nuke talks - WTMJ

 “We have taken a major and big step and the main agreement has been done,” Rouhani said.

-That comment came just as Mikhail Ulyanov, a Russian diplomat involved in the talks, tweeted that it “is obvious now that the Vienna talks on (deal) will not be completed by May 21 as the participants hoped.”
+That comment came just as Mikhail Ulyanov, a Russian diplomat involved in the talks, tweeted that it “is obvious now that the Vienna talks on (the deal) will not be completed by May 21 as the participants hoped.”
 He described the situation as “regrettable but not dramatic.”

 “May 21 wasn’t a deadline but a target date.
 It helped us not to forget about time pressure,” Ulyanov wrote.
 “The talks will continue until successful outcome.”